LittleYUYU/RobotNavigateNLP/README.md

 ### Data preparation
 - Use 0 ~ 4 to represent action "no action", "move forward 1 step", "turn right", "turn left", "turn back" in action sequence.
 Intial directions are set to 90 degree.
 -  (x, y, d) is the position (x,y) in maps with facial direction d, where d in {0, 1, 2, 3} corresponds to degree direction {0, 90, 180, 270} respectively.
--  Three maps are indexed with number, where 0 = "Grid", 1 = "Jelly", 2 = "One".
+-  Three maps are indexed with number, where 0 = "Grid", 1 = "Jelly", 2 = "L".
 - Processed example:

 Instruction | Action sequence | Action positions | Map